 In Macau, it is not mandatory for all employment contracts to be drafted in writing.
 However, contracts must be written if they are executed with non-resident workers.
 This is because these contracts must contain the identification and signature of each party.

 Even when employment contracts are not required to be in writing, best practice dictates that the agreement be clearly written – to establish the roles and responsibilities of both the employer and employee.

-Employment contracts with non-resident workers must have a fixed term and be in writing.
-They must contain at least the following information:
+Employment contracts with non-resident workers must have a fixed term and be drafted in writing.
+They are required to contain the following information:

-- Professional category of the worker or the specific duties the employee will be required to complete
+- The professional category of the worker, or the specific duties the employee will be required to complete

 - Place of work